What is Agent C?

 Agent C Pilot Case Study – Snapshots

-Who we collaborate with?
+Who do we collaborate with?

 Our project partners are Headspace Camperdown (for the recruitment of training participants) and Urbis (for project evaluation).
 We are also working with a number of informal partners for advice and guidance, including academics and co-design experts.
 Funding for the project has been provided by the NSW Government through Multicultural NSW.